Skip to main content

 "That you be drawn on a hurdle to the place of execution, where you shall be hanged by the neck and being alive cut down, your privy members shall be cut off and your bowels taken out and burned before you, your head severed from your body and your body divided into four quarters to be disposed of at the King’s pleasure."

 Nigeria has had up to 11 coups or coup attempts.
 A notable case is the story of Major Daniel Idowu Bamidele, who, in October 1983, during an official trip to Kaduna, overheard rumours of a coup being planned to oust President Shehu Shagari.
 He went straight to report this to his commanding officer, General Buhari.
 Unknown to him, General Buhari was among the coup plotters, and he was subsequently detained and arrested for planning a coup.
-To his surprise, General Buhari, whom he reported to, turned out to be one of the coup plotters.
+To his surprise, General Buhari, whom he reported to, turned out to be one of the coup leaders and was subsequently made President.

 The events that led to his execution began in 1985, following General Babangida’s overthrow of Buhari.
 He was reportedly involved in another coup attempt.
 Although political discussions and criticisms of the Babangida regime took place during the gathering, there was no evidence of operational coup planning.
 Unfortunately, Bamidele was present there, and although the rest there were active in the coup, he was arrested by association for failing to report it.
 Bamidele, still haunted by his 1983 ordeal, chose to remain silent.
 It was that silence that became the basis for the charge of conspiracy to commit treason.

 Still in Nigeria, a coup attempt was said to have occurred recently.
 In late September 2025, a coup plot against the Tinubu administration was uncovered by Nigerian military intelligence and leaked by Sahara Reporters.
 The Independence Day military parade scheduled for 1 October 2025 was cancelled, and sixteen military officers were arrested by the Defence Intelligence Agency.
 19 soldiers were arrested, mainly from the North.
 Led by Brigadier General Musa Abubakar Sadiq, with alleged financial support from former governor and petroleum minister Timipre Sylva.
 The plotters planned to violently overthrow the federal government on 25 October by assassinating the President and several high-ranking government officials.
-Tinubu replaced the military service chiefs on 18 October, with General Olufemi Oluyede promoted to chief of defence staff, and investigations are still ongoing
+Tinubu replaced the military service chiefs on 18 October, with General Olufemi Oluyede being promoted to Chief of Defence Staff, and investigations are still ongoing.

 Comments